[Complete Guide] How to Disable BitLocker on Windows 10/11?

 Secure Download

-• 4DDiG will automatically scan the drive to identify all recoverable files.
-You can pause or stop the scan at any time if you spot the files you need.
+• Then, 4DDiG will start scanning the selected drive.
+During the process, you can pause or stop the scan at any time once you find the files you need.
+You can also use the Filter or Search feature to quickly locate specific files.

 Temporarily Suspend BitLocker vs Disable BitLocker